-Negotiated Sale of Refunding Bonds.
-The Board hereby authorizes the negotiated (a) sale of the Refunding Bonds to the Underwriter.
+- Negotiated Sale of Refunding Bonds.
+The Board hereby authorizes the negotiated sale of the Refunding Bonds to the Underwriter.
 The Refunding Bonds shall be sold pursuant to (i) the Bond Purchase Agreement, in substantially the form on file with the Vice President/Clerk of the Board, with such changes therein, deletions therefrom and modifications thereto as a District Representative may approve, such approval to be conclusively evidenced by the execution and delivery of such agreement and (ii) the Forward Delivery Purchase Agreement in substantially the form approved by a District Representative, such approval to be conclusively evidenced by the execution and delivery of such agreement.
 One or more Bond Purchase Agreements, and one or more Forward Delivery Purchase Agreements may be utilized if necessary or advisable in connection with the issuance of the Standard Delivery Refunding Bonds and the Forward Delivery Refunding Bonds, as determined by a District Representative.
 The Underwriter's discount (without regard to an original issue discount, if any) may not exceed 0.50% of the aggregate principal amount of the Refunding Bonds sold thereunder.
-The Board hereby authorizes a District Representative to execute and deliver the final form of the Bond Purchase Agreements and the Forward Delivery Purchase Agreements, as applicable, in the name and on behalf of the District.

-(b) Official Statement.
+The Board hereby authorizes a District Representative to execute and deliver the final form of the Bond Purchase Agreements and the Forward Delivery Purchase Agreements, as applicable, in the name and on behalf of the District. - (b) Official Statement.
 The Board hereby approves and deems nearly final within the meaning of Rule 15c2-12 of the Securities Exchange Act of 1934, the Preliminary Official Statement describing the Refunding Bonds in the form on file with the Vice President/Clerk of the Board.
 A District Representative is hereby individually authorized, at the request of the Underwriter, to execute an appropriate certificate affirming the Board's determination that the Preliminary Official Statement has been deemed final within the meaning of such Rule, as of the date of execution of such certificate.
 A District Representative is hereby individually authorized and directed to approve any changes in or additions to a final form of the Official Statement, and the execution thereof by such District Representative shall be conclusive evidence of approval of any such changes and additions.
 The Board hereby authorizes the distribution of the final Official Statement and any supplements to the final Official Statement by the Underwriter.
-A District Representative shall execute the final Official Statement and any supplements to the final Official Statement by the Underwriter.
-A District Representative shall execute the final Official Statement and any supplements to the final Official Statement by the Underwriter.
-A District Representative shall execute the final Official Statement and any supplements to the final Official Statement by the Underwriter.

-(c) Actions to Close Bond Issuance.
+A District Representative shall execute the final Official Statement and any supplements to the final Official Statement in the name and on behalf of the District. - (c) Actions to Close Bond Issuance.
 Each District Representative and any and all other officers of the District are each authorized and directed in the name and on behalf of the District to execute and deliver any and all certificates, requisitions, agreements, notices, consents, warrants and other documents, which they or any of them might deem necessary or appropriate in order to consummate the lawful issuance, sale and delivery of the Refunding Bonds.
 Whenever in this Resolution any officer of the District is authorized to execute or countersign any document or take any action, such execution, countersigning or action may be taken on behalf of such officer by any person designated by such officer to act on his or her behalf if such officer is absent or unavailable.